DavidRieman/MaKeyMaKey/README.md

 Then when you ground both inputs at the same time, you will be simulating 'held' keys of (KEY_LEFT_CTRL, KEY_LEFT_SHIFT, 's', and 'o').
 When you release the second input, you will only be simulating hold of (KEY_LEFT_SHIFT, 's').
 This is currently by design.

-## Capacitive Touch

-TODO: Built this as a Capacitive Presentation Clicker project on CodePlex but will be migrating it into this code base as a simple settings option soon.

-Another common request for MaKey MaKey is the ability to trigger it without being grounded.
-This implementation is based on the technique described at: http://playground.arduino.cc/Code/CapacitiveSensor.
-While this gets the job done, for some unknown reason it turns out to be extremely slow when applied to many inputs.
-(I've raised this issue at [the MM forums](http://www.makeymakey.com/forums/index.php?topic=15304.msg17317#msg17317), but so far nobody has conveyed any insight.)
-So for now, try to limit how many inputs you place in Capacitive Touch mode.

 ## Reverse Polarity

 Sometimes you want to trigger a key or action when a ground is broken rather than acquired.